Our staff and board of directors enable YC to amplify youth voices.

 Keith Hefner founded Youth Communication in 1980.
 He won a MacArthur Fellowship in 1989, and he was a 1986-87 Charles H. Revson Fellow on the Future of New York City at Columbia University.
 He is a 2004 graduate of the Columbia University Graduate School of Business, Institute for Non-Profit Management, Executive Level Program.
 In 1997 he received the Luther P. Jackson Award for Educational Excellence from the New York Association of Black Journalists.
 He is the executive editor or co-author of several dozen Youth Communication books and programs, including Real Men and The Teen Guide to Sex (without regrets).
 Keith works with the editors and education staff on editorial quality control, and he works with the management team on strategy and to support fundraising.

-Associate Director of Operations and Communications
+Director of Operations

-Read BioAssociate Director of Operations and Communications
+Read BioDirector of Operations

-Samantha Lilienfeld is YC’s associate director of operations and communications where she supports the organization’s internal development and external communications, working in support of the writing program, teen-written story distribution, and education programming.
+Samantha Lilienfeld is YC’s director of operations where she supports the organization’s internal development and external communications, working in support of the writing program, teen-written story distribution, and education programming.
 Prior to joining Youth Communication, Samantha worked with the NYC Department of Education’s Office of Community Schools as an AmeriCorps VISTA and Coro NY’s Participatory Budgeting Youth Fellowship program.
 Samantha has an M.A. in American studies from CUNY Graduate Center and a B.A. in comparative ethnic studies from California Polytechnic State University, San Luis Obispo.
 She lives in Brooklyn by way of Los Angeles.

-Read BioSenior Editor, YouthComm
+Read BioSenior Editor

 President